Danny Welbeck: Manchester United

 Welbeck started the first match of the season against Everton on 20 August 2012, which ended a 1–0 defeat.
 He was substituted for the club's new signing, Robin van Persie.
 On 22 August 2012, Welbeck signed a new four-year contract with Manchester United stating that playing for Manchester United is all he ever wanted.
 He scored his first goal of the season on 20 October, in a 4–2 win at home to Stoke City.
 On 13 February 2013, Welbeck scored a vital goal in a 1–1 draw against Real Madrid at the Santiago Bernabéu Stadium, heading in from a Wayne Rooney corner, his first goal in almost four months.
 Welbeck's goal made him the first Englishman to score for a Premier League team at the Bernabéu since Leeds United's Alan Smith in 2001.
 He ended the season with a total of two goals in 40 appearances.

 Welbeck started for United in their 2–0 win over Wigan Athletic in the 2013 FA Community Shield at Wembley Stadium on 11 August.
 He scored on the opening day of the Premier League season, scoring twice in a 4–1 win against Swansea City in new manager David Moyes' first league match as Manchester United manager.
-On 2 October 2013, he scored his only UEFA Champions League goal of the season in a 1–1 draw with Shakhtar Donetsk at the Donbass Arena.
+On 2 October 2013, he scored his only UEFA Champions League goal of the season in a 1–1 draw with Shakhtar Donetsk at the Donbas Arena.

 Between December 2013 and January 2014, Welbeck scored six goals in six Premier League matches.
 On 15 December, he scored twice in a 3–0 win against Aston Villa at Villa Park.
 On 21 December, he scored his first goal at Old Trafford since October 2012 in a 3–1 win over West Ham United.
 On 28 December, he scored the only goal in United's win at Norwich City.
 He then scored in home matches against Tottenham Hotspur and Swansea City in January 2014.

 On 9 March, Welbeck scored his tenth goal of the season in a 3–0 win at West Bromwich Albion.
 At the end of the season, Welbeck declared his intention to leave United to play as a striker elsewhere after what he described as his unhappiest season, stating: "I've been playing on the left for a while and it's got to the time when I want to stake a place up front".